jupyterhub/mybinder.org-user-guide/doc/about/about.rst

 The service at mybinder.org is provided by a federation of BinderHub deployments that are maintained by several members and organizations in the Binder community.
-For information about who runs and pays for these deployments, see {ref}`about/federation`.
+For information about who runs and pays for these deployments, see :doc:`The BinderHub Federation <federation>`.

 Is there dedicated funding for the Binder Project?
 --------------------------------------------------